-This chapter details format and parameters to view certain system files.
-User and Administrator Commands on page 18 provides a list of the user and administrative commands with a summary of the tasks each command can perform.
+This chapter details the formats and parameters required to view certain system files.
+User and Administrator Commands on page 23 provides a list of the user and administrative commands with a summary of the tasks each command can perform.
 These commands are presented in alphabetical order.
 An example of each command follows the parameter descriptions.